A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Sensitivity Analysis Using Simulations

 The background sample of this analysis was normalized within \snana such that the number of events generated was equal to the expected number of SNe within a DECam FoV.
 The signal sample is normalized to one CC SNe, since only 1 or 0 signal CC SNe is possible per follow-up.
 The redshift distribution is derived by folding the detection efficiency as a function of redshift with the cosmic star formation rate as described in \secref{model}.
 We also multiply the signal distribution by the IceCube signalness value, which is the probability that the neutrino has an astrophysical origin.

 From the signal and background redshift distributions, we integrate over all redshifts to obtain the total number of expected signal and background events for a given follow-up.
 These numbers are displayed on Figure \ref{fig:ExpectedEvents} as the Area Under Curve (AUC) values and become important when redshift information for pipeline candidates is unavailable, requiring us to account for all events along the line of sight.
 Next, we compare the expected number of detected CC SNe associated with the IceCube alert to the number of unassociated SNe expected to pass our selection criteria in a single follow-up observation.
 Figure \ref{fig:ExpectedEvents} displays this comparison for the IC170922A follow-up.
-The signal clearly dominates the background at low redshifts, and the cumulative number of signal events dominates the cumulative number of background events until roughly $z=0.3$, which corresponds to the redshift at which associated CC SNe become too faint to detect.
+The signal clearly dominates the background at low redshifts, and the cumulative number of signal events dominates the cumulative number of background events until roughly $z=0.1$.
+Beyond this redshift, uncertainties in the modelling of SNe rise-times weaken the effect of the timing-based cuts (rising and phase) on reducing the background.
+Additionally, as the redshift increases, CC SNe exploding at the time of the neutrino alert quickly become too faint to detect.
+Together, both of these effects lead to background domination at high redshifts.